Anatharr/HPCProject/README.md

 ### TODO

-- [ ] nice documentation (func docstring, comments)
+- [x] nice documentation (func docstring, comments)
-- [ ] correct use of naming case
 - [x] clean pre-link directive
 - [x] optimisation  shadow_size, `if index > shadow_size` -> do nothing
-- [ ] if a hash is already found, put him in memory to optimize the next guesses
+- [x] if a hash is already found, put him in memory to optimize the next guesses
-- [ ] `cudaMalloc` use, without the managed
+- [x] `cudaMalloc` use, without the managed